-Aggregate patterns.
-At the aggregate level, Panel (a) of Figure 11 shows that the growth rate of world real GDP per capita is predicted to increase from 2.2% annually in 2000 to 2.8% annually in 2200, further increasing to 3.0% by the year 2400.12 Global warming leads to a loss in the level of world real GDP per capita of around 6% by the year 2200, increasing to around 9% by the year 2400 (Panel (b)).
+At the aggregate level, Figure 11(a) shows that the growth rate of world real GDP per capita is predicted to increase from 2.2% annually in 2000 to 2.8% annually in 2200, further increasing to 3.0% by the year 2400.
+Global warming leads to a loss in the level of world real GDP per capita of around 6% by the year 2200, increasing to around 9% by the year 2400 (Figure 11(b)).
 In terms of world utility, Panel (a) shows that its growth rate rises from 2.1% in 2000 to 2.7% in 2200 and 2.9% in 2400.
-The losses due to global warming are greater than in the case of real GDP per capita: more than 15% by 2200 and above 20% by 2400 (Panel (b)).
-To understand why losses from global warming are larger for utility than for real income per capita, recall that utility takes into account amenities whereas real GDP per capita does not.
-As global warming tends to benefit locations at more polar latitudes which on average have worse amenities, rising temperatures have a more negative effect on utility than on income per capita.13
+The losses due to global

-$^{^{12}}$ To sharpen the visualization of some of the very long-run trends, it is convenient to simulate the model for another 200 years, until the year 2400.
+To sharpen the visualization of some of the very long-run trends, it is convenient to simulate the model for another 200 years, until the year 2400.

-$^{^{13}}$ This effect would be mitigated if we were to allow for amenities to change with temperature as in Cruz and Rossi-Hansberg (2020).

-(a) Agricultural specialization in 2000

-(c) Ag. specialization in 2200: climate change

-(b) Ag. specialization in 2200: no climate change

-(d) Ag. spec. in 2200: climate - no climate change
+Figure 10.
+Agricultural specialization. (a) Agricultural specialization in 2000. (b) Agricultural specialization in 2200: no climate change. (c) Agricultural specialization in 2200: climate change. (d) Agricultural specialization in 2200: climate-no climate change.

-Note: Panel (a) displays share of labor employed in agriculture in period 1, Panel (b) displays the share of labor employed in agriculture in period 200 under no climate change, Panel (c) displays the share of labor employed in agriculture in period 200 under climate change, and Panel (d) displays the difference in the share of labor employed in agriculture with and without climate change in period 200.
+Notes: Panel (a) displays the share of labor employed in agriculture in period 1, panel (b) displays the share of labor employed in agriculture in period 200 under no climate change, panel (c) displays the share of labor employed in agriculture in period 200 under climate change and panel (d) displays the difference in the share of labor employed in agriculture with and without climate change in period 200.